algodex/algodex-service/README.md

 Some concepts are universal and don't require ECMAScript, we are using it for simplicity and sanity.
 The geological terms are used to help visualize the data problem

+You can find the contribution guides for getting started in [./CONTRIBUTING.md](./CONTRIBUTING.md)

 <p align="center"><img src="/docs/images/dream.drawio.png?raw=true"/></p>